safierinx-a/led_grid/legrid/README.md

 The server automatically:

 1. Accepts connections from LED grid controllers via WebSockets
-2. Starts a default pattern (sine_wave) when a controller connects
+2. Starts a default pattern (sine_field) when a controller connects
 3. Processes batch acknowledgments from controllers
 4. Manages sequence numbers for reliable delivery
 5. Distributes frames to all connected controllers